Colton Underwood Claps Back At Kelly Ripa After She Slams ‘The Bachelor’ Franchise As ‘Creepy’ And ‘Gross’

 — Tom Durante (@TomDurante) May 14, 2019

-But others have stood behind Kelly Ripa as well, agreeing with her sentiment that the show is damaging to women.
-Actress Ellen Pompeo has backed up Ripa, responding to Fleiss on Twitter by saying the show isn’t responsible for paying her salary and that they should not “attack successful women on our network” and that men certainly should not take credit for their success.
-She added the hashtag #bachelorsoooowhite, echoing another criticism that she show has traditionally done a poor job of representing men and women of color.
+But others now stand behind Kelly Ripa as well, agreeing with her sentiment that the show is damaging to women.
+Actress Ellen Pompeo has backed up Ripa, responding to Fleiss on Twitter by saying the show isn’t responsible for paying her salary — and that they should not “attack successful women on our network.”
+Pompeo went on to write that men should not take credit for the successes earned by these women.
+She added the hashtag #bachelorsoooowhite, echoing another criticism that the show has traditionally done a poor job of representing men and women of color.
 In the 23 seasons of The Bachelor franchise, it has never featured a black bachelor.